Introducing our trustees

 Lisa is a Chartered Environmental Health Practitioner, married with three grown up children and lives in Bathwick.
 Lisa has a passion for improving public health in the food safety arena, protecting people when eating out or at home and is a Trustee of the Royal Society for Public Health and the International Scientific Forum for Home Hygiene.
 Lisa is a regular contributor on radio and television news stations and understands the power of social media to raise awareness.
 “I love brainstorming, thinking creatively, working with others and I love the great outdoors!”

-As Director of Corporate Communications and Creative Strategy at UWE Bristol, Catherine is part of the University’s senior leadership team and is responsible for driving strategic communication, brand and philanthropy for one of the UK’s largest and most progressive universities.
-Catherine has spent most of her career in Bristol and the West of England, and has built up a strong network across the business community, public sector and education.
+Catherine is Founder and Director of new Bristol-based PR consultancy Strike Communications.
+She was previously Director of Corporate Communications and Creative Strategy at UWE Bristol, where she was responsible for driving strategic communication, brand and philanthropy.
+Catherine has spent most of her career in Bristol and the West of England, and has built up a strong network across the business community, higher education and public sector.
 On a personal level, Catherine is a keen runner and spends many of her weekends running in Bristol’s parks.

 Karen has lived in Bristol since moving here for University in the 1980’s and considers herself very lucky to live in such a great city where she brought up her family, using the local countryside and open spaces on a regular basis.
 Karen is self-employed as an HR and Change consultant, so she is particularly keen to see the Bristol & Bath Parks Foundation support the physical and mental health agenda which is so important in today’s working environment.
 “I hope to bring lots of ideas and enthusiasm to the group and expand my own knowledge and skill set through our work.”